nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The assign command attributes are in an invalid format.
+The assign command format is invalid.

     * 1a1.
 ArchDuke shows an error message.